dalto135/Password_Generator/README.md

 HTML, CSS and Javascript

 ## Description
 A simple program that generates a random password.
-The user can click "Quick Generate" to instantly create a password, or they can create a custom password where they choose the length, and whether the password includes uppercase and lowercase letters, numbers and special characters.
+The user can specify the length (between 8 and 128 characters), and whether the password includes uppercase and lowercase letters, numbers and special characters.
+The password will have no more than two of the same character in a row.

 ## Screenshots
 ![Screenshot](assets/images/screenshot.png)